scottdelly/passover/haggadah.md

 **Reader 1**: And now it is time to answer those four questions about what makes this night different from all other nights.

-**Reader 1**: MATSAH--Why do we eat matsah?
+**Reader 1**: Matzah--Why do we eat matzah?

-**Group**: *Matsah is the symbol of our affliction and our freedom.*
+**Group**: *Matzah is the symbol of our affliction and our freedom.*

 **Reader 2**: Legend has it that when Moses and his followers fled Egypt, they moved so quickly that the bread they baked did not have time to rise.

-**Reader 3**: However, scholars have noted that long before the Jews celebrated Passover, farmers of the Middle East celebrated KhagHa-matsot, the festival of unleavened bread, at this time of year.
+**Reader 3**: However, scholars have noted that long before the Jews celebrated Passover, farmers of the Middle East celebrated KhagHa-matzot, the festival of unleavened bread, at this time of year.

 This was a festival where unleavened bread was made from the new grain harvest that took place at this time of the year.

 **Reader 4**: The old fermented dough was thrown out so that last year's grain would not be mixed with this year's.
-Therefore, the new season began with the eating of unleavened bread--matsah.
+Therefore, the new season began with the eating of unleavened bread--matzah.
 Later on, the Jewish people incorporated this agricultural festival into the celebration of freedom and renewal we now call Passover.

-**Reader 2**: Let us all now eat a piece of matsah.
+**Reader 2**: Let us all now eat a piece of matzah.

 **Reader 1**: Maror--Why do we eat maror, the bitter herb?